isabella232/sign-integrations.en/help/veeva/install.md

 **Step 3.** Deploy the package.

-**Step 4.** Create a new User Managed Group called 'Adobe Sign Admin Group'.
+**Step 4.** Create a new User-Managed Group called 'Adobe Sign Admin Group'.

 **Step 5.** Create an Integration User profile with Security profile “Adobe Sign Integration Profile” and assign it to Adobe Sign Admin Group.

 **Step 6.** Assign reader permissions for all security profiles to the Signature, Signatory and Signature Event objects for users who require access to Adobe Sign history in Vault.

-**Step 7.** Define teh Adobe Sign Admin Role in lifecycle of each document type that is eligible for Adobe Signature.
+**Step 7.** Define the Adobe Sign Admin Role in lifecycle of each document type that is eligible for Adobe Signature.
 For each Adobe Sign specific lifecycle states, this role is added and configured with the appropriate permissions.

 **Step 8.** Declare Adobe Sign Rendition for each document type that is eligible for Adobe Signature.